 We are never alone.
 These daily prayers are a way for us to remain connected in our meaningful community in spite of physical separation.
 Want to join in live?
-For the foreseeable future, we will be livestreaming Mid-Day Prayer Monday – Thursday and Compline Monday – Thursday on the schedule below.
-Morning Prayer and Vespers will be updated on this page for your convenience, and you are invited to pray them as you choose on your own.
+For the foreseeable future, we will be livestreaming Mid-Day Prayer Monday – Thursday on the schedule below.
+Morning Prayer, Vespers, and Compline will be updated on this page for your convenience, and you are invited to pray them as you choose on your own.
 All are welcome.

 Mid-Day Prayer 12:00pm PST (page 103 in the Book of Common Prayer)

-[Please take a day of rest for Sunday, and attend the livestream of church at 10:00am.
+[Please take a day of rest for Sunday, and attend the livestream of church at 10:00am on Youtube.
 The Daily Office will resume on Monday morning with Morning Prayers.]

 What are the Daily Prayers?